CHECK: Ask the right questions and do the research to help you make an informed decision

 Things to keep in mind:

-• Ask the adviser to explain their credentials and their fees for each recommended product
+- Ask the advisor to explain their credentials and their fees for each recommended product

-• Expect to meet your adviser at least annually
+- Expect to meet your advisor at least annually

 Do-it-yourself online or discount brokerage